joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 #### Sketch

-We use [Sketch](https://sketchapp.com/), but you can use any design software that's available to you.
+We use [Sketch](https://sketchapp.com/) for user interface design, but you can use any design software that's available to you.
 Just make sure to include editable exports (SVG, PDF, EPS) along with your source files.

 If you do not have Sketch, here are some software suggestions: